Here is the simplest process:

 bash: echo Hello World

-It is a process with one job, called hello_world
+It is a process with one job, called hello_world, which outputs Hello World.

 The shell script can be multi-line: